-Goal/Policy/Action Progress in Implementation bouseholds needed to meet the City's growth needs.
-Ensure that the limitations on future residential development for new single family and multi-family housing do not preclude the City from achieving its objectives for the development of new affordable and market rate housing and that the RDA Program will continue to provide for the accommodation of the City's regional housing need by income category.
-Identify annual limit on multi-family housing at a level that accommodates growth needs but does not constrain the development of rental housing opportunities.
-Prior to reaching the annual limit in any given year, the City shall determine the existing vacancy rate of multi-family rental housing and increase the limit if the vacancy rate is determined to be five percent or less.
-Provide objective standards by which allocations are reviewed and approved to minimize subjective criteria.
-Review application review and processing procedures to evaluate opportunities for streamlining and implement revisions 500th building permit.
-The Development Impact Fee Ordinance provides certainty of fees for developers.
-The fee was based on the projected costs of certain public facilities to serve the new development within the City. as appropriate.
-On an annual basis, review and evaluate the additional cost and timing associated with the RDA Program to ensure that it does not constrain the City's ability to meet its housing growth needs and amend as appropriate.
+- Maintain an exemption for the development of income-restricted housing for very low-, low-, and moderate-income households needed to meet the City's growth needs. - Ensure that the limitations on future residential development for new single family and multi-family housing do not preclude the City from achieving its objectives for the development of new affordable and market rate housing and that the RDA Program will continue to provide for the accommodation of the City's regional housing need by income category. - Identify annual limit on multi-family housing at a level that accommodates growth needs but does not constrain the development of rental housing opportunities.
+Prior to reaching the annual limit in any given year, the City shall determine the existing vacancy rate of multi-family rental housing and increase the limit if the vacancy rate is determined to be five percent or less. - Provide objective standards by which allocations are reviewed and approved to minimize subjective criteria. - Review application review and processing procedures to evaluate opportunities for streamlining and implement revisions as appropriate. - On an annual basis, review and evaluate the additional cost and timing associated with the RDA Program to ensure that it does not constrain the City's ability to meet its housing growth needs and amend as appropriate.
 During this review, the City shall consult with the development community regarding cost and timing.
-5.1.3 Density Bonus Ordinance: Review and revise the Senior Housing Overlay District density bonus provisions and the Non-Senior Housing Density Bonus Program to be in compliance with recent State legislation (SB 1818 and AB 2280).
-The City will also continue to monitor statutory requirements for municipal density bonus requirements and revise its programs as necessary.
-On June 10, 2014, the City Council adopted amendments to the Zoning Ordinance to be consistent with the State's density bonus law (Government Code 65915) and to clarify and augment procedures for implementing the State density bonus law.
-The amendments include procedures that express priorities and clarify expectations for projects that are eligible for bonuses, and establish findings for approval, denial, and modification of applications for State-mandated density bonuses, concessions, and incentives.
-5.1.4 Pre-Application Conferences: Continue pre-application The City continues to facilitate pre-application conferences to assist